OVERVIEW OF BRONTE LAGOON

 Map of access points by IFS Tasmania

 A 9 foot 5wt rod is ideal for targeting frog feeders at Bronte.
 This line weight is a perfect choice for its ability to present flies delicately when required, but has the power needed to handle early season winds, turning over the medium sized wet flies used to imitate frogs.
-The Scott Radian 9ft 5wt is well suited to this style of fishing.
+The Scott Centric 9ft 5wt is well suited to this style of fishing.

 For shore based anglers chasing dun and beetle feeders, a 9’6” 5wt rod is perfect.
 I like the Scott Radian rigged with a WF 5wt floating line for this type of fishing.
 It fishes well close, but has power to reach fish out wide and will handle both teams of dry flies and nymphs well.